[Mike Gapes in the Chair]

 My hon.
 Friend makes a good point.
 We in the judiciary often feel that we put people in prison as a last resort and hope that that is a place where they may seek relief from drugs and get the treatment they need.
 However, all too often we hear of many examples where that is far from the case.

-To break the figure down, drug-related crime is estimated at just a fraction under £14 billion a year.
-The cost to the NHS in ongoing health issues resulting from drug addiction is £0.5 billion.
-The benefits and treatment cost is estimated at £3.6 billion—£1.7 billion in direct benefits, £1.2 billion in the cost of looked-after children of drug addicts, and £0.7 billion in addiction treatments such as methadone and Subutex.
+To break the figure down, drug-related crime is estimated at a fraction under £14 billion a year.
+The cost to the NHS of ongoing health issues resulting from drug addiction is half a billion.
+The benefits and treatment cost is estimated at £3.6 billion—£1.7 billion in direct benefits, £1.2 billion in the cost of looked-after children of drug addicts, and £700 million in addiction treatments such as methadone and Subutex.
 The cost to the courts, the Prison Service and the police in 2014-15 was £1.6 billion.
 An addicted person not in treatment and committing crime costs on average £26,074 a year.
 A somewhat dated Daily Telegraph report shows that a problem drug user could cost the state £843,000 over their lifetime—and that was in 2008.

 Some of the other human costs are obvious, such as depression, anxiety, psychosis and personality disorders.
 Some 70% of those in drug treatment suffer from mental health problems.
 We might ask which follows which, but I think there is a clear link between drug use and psychotic episodes.
 Cardiovascular disease is also an issue after a lifetime of drug misuse.
 Muscular and skeletal damage are commonplace among injecting drug users.
 Lung damage following the smoking of various drugs and derivatives is also prevalent.
 Poor vein health and deep vein thrombosis is common among injectors.
 Then there is liver damage, which is expensive to treat, with hepatitis C causing cirrhosis, liver failure, liver cancer and death.

 I will give the hon.
 Member for Dwyfor Meirionnydd (Liz Saville Roberts) some figures for the UK.
 Between 2012 and 2015, opioid-related deaths in England rose by 58%.
-She will be pleased to know that in Wales that the rise was only 23; in Scotland it was 21% and in Northern Ireland, 47%.
+She will be pleased to know that in Wales the rise was only—if that is the right word—23%; in Scotland it was 21% and in Northern Ireland, 47%.
 We now see an ageing cohort of drug users who began their drug-taking lives in the ’80s and ’90s coming through the system with increasingly complex health and social care needs, which have contributed to a recent spike in deaths.

 A typical heroin user is likely to spend £1,400 a month on drugs—two and a half times an average mortgage.
 More than half of all acquisitive crimes—crimes including shoplifting, burglary, robbery, car crime, fraud and drug dealing, whether at a lower or higher level—are down to those on heroin, cocaine or crack.
 Those crimes have victims.
 To bring that down to a micro-level, figures from Kent County Council’s road safety team show there were 59 incidents of known drug-driving on Kent roads in 2016, with 16 resulting in serious injury and three in road accident deaths.
 Those figures are rising.
 In the last 10 years, Kent has seen 18 fatal, 70 serious and 142 slight accidents due to drug-driving incidents.